awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/container-anywhere-license-manager-integration.md

 **Tip**
 If you lose your product ID, you can find it in the AWS Marketplace Management Portal by choosing **Container** from the **Assets** menu\.
 The **Containers** page shows a list of your products with their associated product IDs\.

-1. Download the latest public AWS SDK and then include it in your container application\.
+1. Download the latest public AWS SDK and then install it in your container application\.
 You can find installation instructions for your preferred AWS SDK at [Tools to Build on AWS](https://aws.amazon.com/tools/)\.
 **Note**
 To call the License Manager API operations from Amazon EKS Anywhere or a Kubernetes cluster that isn't provided by AWS, you must use a supported AWS SDK\.
 To view a list of supported AWS SDKs, see [Using a supported AWS SDK](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts-minimum-sdk.html)\.